Henichesk: History

-Henichesk was founded as a fort by the Russian Empire in 1784 and from 1812 was also known as Ust-Ozivske.
+After the annexation of Crimean Khanate, Henichesk was founded as a fort by the Russian Empire in 1784 and from 1812 was also known as Ust-Ozivske.
 It was a port and a trade center on the salt route that went from Crimea north to Ukraine and Russia.
 At the turn of the 20th century, it was the location of one of the largest flour mills in southern Ukraine.

-During World War II, the town was occupied by Germany.
-The Germans operated a Nazi prison in the town.
+During World War II, the town was occupied by Nazi Germany.
+The Germans operated a prison in the town.

 2022 Russian invasion of Ukraine

-On 24 February 2022, Henichesk was seized by the Russian army in the Russian invasion of Ukraine.

-During the Russian capture, a famous incident occurred where an old woman confronted Russian soldiers and said "Put sunflower seeds in your pockets so they grow on Ukraine soil when you die."
-The city was also the scene of the death of Vitalii Skakun, who died blowing up a bridge to stop the Russian advance.
+On 24 February 2022, Henichesk was seized by the Russian army as a result of the escalating Russo-Ukrainian War.
+During this process, an incident occurred where an old woman confronted Russian soldiers and said "Put sunflower seeds in your pockets so they grow on Ukraine soil when you die."
+The city was also the scene of the death of Vitalii Skakun, who died blowing up a bridge in an attempt to stop the Russian advance.

-On 18 April, Russian occupiers restored the monument of Lenin, which had been removed by the Ukrainian government as part of the country's decommunization process.
+On 18 April, Russian forces restored the monument of Lenin, which had been removed by the Ukrainian government as part of the country's decommunization process.

 On 3 June, Volodymyr Zelenskyy decreed the creation of a military administration for the city.

 On 9 November, separatist leader and deputy head of the military–civilian administration of Russian-occupied Kherson, Kirill Stremousov, died in a crash near Henichesk.

+On 21 November, Ismail Abdullaiev and the Tavria TV channel relocated to Henichesk from Kherson after it was recaptured by Ukrainian forces.

+Geography

 Climate

 Under the Köppen climate classification, Henichesk has a humid continental climate that closely borders on a semi-arid climate with cold winters and warm summers.

+Demographics

+Ethnic makeup of the town according to the 2001 Ukrainian census: